 The fellowship program is built around a summer research project that is directed by an orthopaedic surgeon or scientist at Hospital for Special Surgery (HSS).
 Both clinical and basic science projects are offered, and these are detailed below.

 The fellowship program includes the opportunity for weekly observation of orthopaedic surgical procedures with your mentor.
 In addition, a weekly seminar series and discussion group provides the opportunity for students to expand their understanding of the fundamentals of medical research and clinical orthopaedics.
-Students will also be required to make a 5-10 minute presentation on their research at the end of the program.
+Students will also be required to give a brief presentation on their research at the end of the program.

-Students who have completed their first year in an LCME accredited US medical school are eligible to apply.
+Students who have completed their first year at an LCME accredited US medical school are eligible to apply.
 Preference will be given to those students attending Weill Cornell Medical College.

-Completed applications must be submitted online via the following link, http://aagapps.com/hss/ to the Academic Training Department by February16, 2016.
+Completed applications must be submitted to the Academic Training Department online via the following link, http://aagapps.com/hss/ by February, 2017.

 A selection committee will review the applications and determine the final candidates.
-Applicants will be notified of the status of their applications by in mid March to early April 2016.
+Applicants will be notified of the status of their applications by March 21, 2017.